Our Black Friday Sale Has Started! No code needed!

 MONTANA SAPPHIRES

-Some of our favorite sapphires come from Montana.
+Some of our favorite sapphires come from Montana in both Rock Creek and the Missouri River.
 We love them both for their incredible array of colors and transparent, responsible mining practices.
 Whether you're looking for a Montana sapphire engagement ring or a treat-yourself Montana sapphire ring, keep reading to learn all you need to know!

 Browse our buffet of loose Montana sapphires here or shop our selection of one-of-a-kind Montana sapphire rings here!